Phase Separation on Deformable Membranes: interplay of mechanical coupling and dynamic surface geometry: Introduction

-The paper is organized as follows: Section~\ref{sec:model_description} introduces our model for liquid-liquid phase separation on dynamic membranes with mechanical coupling.
+The paper is organized as follows: Sec.~\ref{sec:model_description} introduces our model for liquid-liquid phase separation on dynamic membranes with mechanical coupling.
 We combine free energy contributions for the fluid membrane and protein-protein interactions and implement the geometric coupling via a spontaneous curvature of the proteins.
 Additionally, we introduce dimensionless parameters and identify those crucial for tuning the strength of the interactions between the elastic (membrane) and chemical (protein) contributions to the free energy.
 Finally, we give the dynamic equations that govern the evolution of the membrane shape and the protein density.
 These equations comprehensively describe the spatiotemporal variations of the membrane metric.
 They detail how the elastic properties of the membrane affect protein-protein interactions and mechanical coupling.
-In section~\ref{sec:coarsening}, we present the results of our numerical simulations, establishing that our system exhibits arrested coarsening and length-scale selection for strong coupling between membrane and protein densities.
-In section~\ref{sec:LSA}, we connect numerical and analytical findings on the basis of linear stability analysis.
+In Sec.~\ref{sec:coarsening}, we present the results of our numerical simulations, establishing that our system exhibits arrested coarsening and length-scale selection for strong coupling between membrane and protein densities.
+In Sec.~\ref{sec:LSA} we connect numerical and analytical findings on the basis of linear stability analysis.
 We examine the problem from two perspectives.
-Firstly, we conduct a classical linear stability analysis of the dynamic equations, identifying different types of instability with their associated dispersion relations of unstable modes.
-Secondly, we study the soft modes of an expanded, effective free energy of the proteins, which we determine by integrating out the degrees of freedom related to membrane fluctuations.
-Consistently, this approach provides analytical expressions for distinguishable instability types and the initial pattern length scale.
-In section~\ref{sec:lengt_scale_selection}, we further develop this thermodynamic reasoning and successfully predict the onset of arrested coarsening.
+First, we conduct a classical linear stability analysis of the dynamic equations, identifying different types of instability with their associated dispersion relations of unstable modes.
+Second, we study the dispersion relation of an expanded, effective free energy of the proteins, which we determine by integrating out the degrees of freedom related to membrane fluctuations.
+Consistently, this approach provides analytical expressions for distinguishable instability types.
+In Sec.~\ref{sec:lengt_scale_selection} we further develop this thermodynamic reasoning and successfully predict the onset of arrested coarsening.
 Additionally, we derive an analytic estimate for the mechanical length-scale selection of the final steady-state patterns.
-Finally, we discuss our findings and shortly outline how our work may be generalized to other systems in section~\ref{sec:discussion}.
-This study is supported by six appendices: Appendix~\ref{App:Derivation} provides the derivation of the dynamic equations, while Appendix~\ref{sec:numericalsim} gives details of the numerical simulations.
-In appendices~\ref{append:LSA} and \ref{append:LSA_FE}, we describe in detail the linear stability analysis based on the dynamic equations and the effective free energy, respectively.
+Finally, we discuss our findings and shortly outline how our work may be generalized to other systems in Sec.~\ref{sec:discussion}.
+This study is supported by six appendixes: Appendix~\ref{App:Derivation} provides the derivation of the dynamic equations, while Appendix~\ref{sec:numericalsim} gives details of the numerical simulations.
+In Appendixes~\ref{append:LSA} and \ref{append:LSA_FE}, we describe in detail the linear stability analysis based on the dynamic equations and the effective free energy, respectively.
 We comment on the comparison between the two approaches in Appendix~\ref{append:comparisonLSA}.
 Appendix~\ref{append:distmeasure} contains details on the distance measure applied to obtain the steady-state pattern length scales in the numerical simulations.